 In general these side effects usually happen only during the first few weeks of treatment with Lamotrigine GH.
 If any of these side effects persist, or are troublesome, see your doctor.

 Ask your doctor or pharmacist to answer any questions you may have.

 Tell your doctor immediately if you notice any of the following:

-- Unusual changes in mood or behavior.
+- unusual changes in mood or behaviour.

 Tell your doctor immediately, or go to the Accident and Emergency department of your nearest hospital if you have any thoughts of harming yourself or committing suicide.

 All mentions of suicide or violence must be taken seriously.
 Families and caregivers of children and adolescents who are taking Lamotrigine GH should be especially watchful for any changing behaviour.
 Anti-epileptic medicines such as Lamotrigine GH may increase the risk of suicidal behaviour (including suicidal thoughts and suicide attempts).

 If you think you are having an allergic (hypersensitivity) reaction to Lamotrigine GH, TELL YOUR DOCTOR IMMEDIATELY or go to the Accident and Emergency department at your nearest hospital.